AdobeDocs/id-service.en/help/implementation-guides/direct-integration-examples.md

 ---
 # Direct integration use cases {#direct-integration-use-cases}

-These examples cover 2 common use cases related to a direct integration and the Experience Cloud ID (ECID or MID).
+These examples cover 2 common use cases related to a direct integration and the ECID (also called the MID).
 This ID is a unique, persistent ID for your site visitors.

 >[!TIP]
 >
 >* Review and understand the [code syntax and variables](../implementation-guides/direct-integration.md#concept-4cd3206a84bb4687af0b312ae09648b9) before diving into the use cases.
->* For more information about the MID, see [Cookies and the Experience Cloud Identity Service](../introduction/cookies.md).
+>* For more information about the MID, see [Cookies and the Visitor ID Service](../introduction/cookies.md).
 >

-## Use case 1: I have an Experience Cloud ID (MID) but want to pass my visitor IDs and set an authentication state {#section-a67d89a343754d1286d03cf08d34b806}
+## Use case 1: I have an ECID but want to pass my visitor IDs and set an authentication state {#section-a67d89a343754d1286d03cf08d34b806}

 <table id="table_DA8840FCB51541109FE6DF20430E8924">
  <thead>